-On this day, November 8, 2007, in the Masters Cup round-robin, Justine Henin completed a brutal revenge against Marion Bartoli on court.
-The Belgian had lost to Bartoli a few months before in the Wimbledon semi-finals (1-6, 7-5, 6-1).
-The world No 1, who had not lost a single match since Wimbledon, showed no mercy and blanked her opponent 6-0, 6-0.
+On this day, November 8, 2007, in the Masters Cup round-robin, Justine Henin executed a brutal revenge against Marion Bartoli.
+The Belgian had lost to Bartoli a few months before in the Wimbledon semi-finals (1-6, 7-5, 6-1) and Henin, who had not lost a single match since Wimbledon, showed no mercy and blanked her opponent 6-0, 6-0.

-Meanwhile, Bartoli competed intwelve tournaments, and she had only reached the fourth round at the US Open (lost to Serena Williams, 6-3, 6-4) and the semi-finals in Luxembourg (lost to Daniela Hantuchova, 6-2, 6-2).
-World No 10, she was not qualified for the Masters Cup, but she was the first alterante after Venus Williams pulled out.
+Meanwhile, Bartoli competed in twelve tournaments, and she had only reached the fourth round at the US Open (lost to Serena Williams, 6-3, 6-4) and the semi-finals in Luxembourg (lost to Daniela Hantuchova, 6-2, 6-2).
+World No 10, she was not qualified for the Masters Cup, but she was the first alternate after Venus Williams pulled out.
 Hence, after Serena Williams retired from her first match against Anna Chakvetadze, she entered the yellow group to face Henin.

 Unfortunately for Bartoli, what looked like a golden opportunity soon turned into a nightmare.
 In less than an hour, the world No 1 destroyed her 6-0, 6-0: it was the heaviest loss in the tournament’s history.

-“I wanted to take revenge,” admitted Henin, quoted by reuters.com.
+“I wanted to take revenge,” admitted Henin.
 “Wimbledon is far away now.
 She was better than me that day and that was it.
 Now a few months later I’m fresh and in Wimbledon I was pretty tired.
 I had a pretty good reaction after that defeat though and it helped me.”

 “I think she played an amazing match, she didn’t miss anything,” said Bartoli.
 “When she plays good it is hard to beat her but when she plays awesome she’s almost unbeatable.”

-Henin would continue her winning streak to win the tournament, defeating Maria Sharapova in the final (5-7, 7-5, 6-3).
-A few months later, in May 2008, the Belgian, still world No 1, would surprise the entire world of tennis by announcing her retirement from the game.
-In the months following her retirement, Justine Henin would stay away from the spotlight.
+Henin would continue her winning streak and win the tournament, defeating Maria Sharapova in the final (5-7, 7-5, 6-3).
+A few months later, in May 2008, the Belgian, still world No 1, would surprise the tennis world by announcing her retirement from the game.
+In the months following her retirement, she would stay away from the spotlight.
 In 2009, she would participate in a TV show named “The twelve labours of Justine Henin”, but deep down she would start missing tennis.